hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 _Image source: [Dann E. et al, 2021](https://www.nature.com/articles/s41587-021-01033-z)_

-The general method of this tool is to assign cells to neighborhhods based upon a latent space (typically PCA) and neighborhood graph.
+The general method of this tool is to assign cells to neighborhoods based upon a latent space (typically PCA) and neighborhood graph.
 Ultimately, we generate a neighborhood by counts matrix.
-These counts are modelled with a negative bionomical generalized linear model, which is then put through hypothesis testing to identify significantally differentially abundant neighborhoods with associated fold change values.
+These counts are modelled with a negative bionomial generalized linear model, which is then put through hypothesis testing to identify significantally differentially abundant neighborhoods with associated fold change values.

 ### Create new script